SJ5084 - Beauty Through the Ages: A Critical History of Beauty (2018/19)

 On completion of this module, students should be able to:

-1. Demonstrate familiarity with the history of beauty;
+1. Demonstrate familiarity with the history of beauty, across the globe;

 2. Show understanding of its place in human history and suggest reasons for the behaviour associated with it;